Deshdrohi: Controversy

-There were accusations that the movie was attempting to profit off of the 2008 attacks on North Indians in Maharashtra.
+There were accusations that the movie was attempting to profit off of the 2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra.
 The head of the Mumbai office of the Central Board of Film Certification opined that the movie has scenes that were derogatory to a particular community.
 Maharashtra Navnirman Sena expressed their protests against the movie.
 The Mumbai police served a notice for a special screening to find any objectionable content that might trigger unrest.
 Due to the protests and problems with exhibitors, the release date of the movie was postponed by a week from the original date of 7 November.
 The movie was released on 14 November, except in Maharashtra, where it was banned by the state government for 60 days under the Bombay Cinema Regulation Act.
 The producers of the film petitioned the Bombay High Court to lift the ban on the movie.
 After a two-month ban it was released on 23 January 2009 in Maharashtra.

 Reviews

-The film received negative reviews overall.
+The film has a 1.2 rating on IMDb and received negative reviews overall.